Chase Sapphire Reserve® vs. The Platinum Card® from American Express

 Welcome Offer

-The Platinum Card® from American Express: Earn 80,000 Membership Rewards® Points after you spend $8,000 on purchases on your new Card in your first 6 months of Card Membership.
+The Platinum Card® from American Express: Earn 80,000 Membership Rewards® Points after you spend $8,000 on eligible purchases on your new Card in your first 6 months of Card Membership.
 Terms Apply.
 According to American Express’s rewards calculator, these points are worth somewhere between $560 and $800, depending on how you redeem them.

 You may get even more value from either card if you transfer the points to a travel partner like an airline or a hotel.
 However, purely on the basis of each credit card’s evaluation of its own bonus, we give Chase the win here.